Term of the Moment

 Definition: Mac mini

-The smallest Mac desktop computer, the Mac mini weighs less than three pounds and comes in a 7.7" square case only 1.4" thick.
+The smallest Mac desktop computer.
+Current mini models weigh 21 and 22 ounces and come in a 5" square case that is 2" thick.
 Introduced in 2005 with PowerPC G4 processors, Intel-based units came out the following year.

 First Mac Desktop with Apple Chips

-In 2021, the mini was Apple's first desktop computer to offer the ARM-based M1 CPU with a 16-core neural engine for AI processing.
-In 2023, Apple upgraded the mini with M2 chips.
+In 2021, the mini was Apple's first desktop computer to offer Apple's own ARM-based M1 CPU with a 16-core neural engine for AI processing.
+They have since been upgraded with newer M chips.
 See xMac, Apple M series, Mac models and Mac computer.

 CPU GPU SSD Max